National Soccer League: Birth of summer football (1989–1996)

-Attempts to shift the league towards a summer season went back into the early 1980s, but only came to pass for the 1989/90 season.
-The rationale for this change was simple.
-The league would avoid being marginalised in the media during the peak of the Australian Football League and Australian Rugby League seasons, as well as providing better playing surfaces and spectator comfort owing to the better weather.
+Efforts to transition the league to a summer season date back to the early 1980s but were only implemented in the 1989/90 season.
+The reasoning behind this shift was straightforward: moving to summer would help the league avoid being overshadowed by the Australian Football League and Australian Rugby League seasons while also ensuring better playing surfaces and improved spectator comfort due to favorable weather conditions.

-The impetus given to the league from the switch was not enough for some clubs to remain in the league, with many clubs being relegated or being demoted back to the state leagues, including former champions Brunswick Juventus, St George and APIA Leichhardt, as well as once upon a time contenders in Heidelberg and Preston.
+Despite the boost from this change, some clubs struggled to stay in the league, leading to relegations to the state leagues.
+Among them were former champions Brunswick Juventus, St George, and APIA Leichhardt, as well as once-strong contenders like Heidelberg and Preston.